rur/good/README.md

 1. Generate obvious, grok-able code
 1. Only basic dependencies
-1. Embedded in the binary
+1. Embed in your binary
 1. Easy to secure
 1. No surprises

 `good` is a code-gen tool for embedding a web GUI in a Golang application.
-It outputs a hard-coded scaffold for a serverside app, with the aim of being general purpose and low maintenance over time.
-The examples are geared towards intetgrated apps like a service dashboard or admin tools.
+It outputs a hard-coded scaffold for a server side app, with the aim of being low maintenance over time.
+The examples are geared towards integrated apps like a service dashboard or admin tools but this it is a general purpose setup.

 ### CLI Overview

 The CLI workflow involves generating static code and refactoring to suit your needs, taking advantage of the Go development tooling.

 #### Good Scaffold